 - Natural gas

-These industries have a major impact on the general economic activities and also industrial activities.
+These industries have a major impact on general economic activities and also industrial activities.
 They significantly impact most other industries as well.
 The core sector represents the capital base of the economy.

 These eight industries have a combined share of above 40% in the Index of Industrial Production (IIP).

-The IIP gives the growth rates of different industry groups of the economy over a specified time period.
+The IIP gives the growth rates of different industry groups of the economy over a specified period.

 Read more on the IIP at the linked article.

 Weight of Core Industries in IIP